 6. Enable the ‘iPhone Unlock’ and ‘iTunes & App Store’ options.

 7. Enter your iTunes Store password when asked.

-8. Once you’re done with these steps, you can start adding your new fingerprints as explained below.
+8. Once you’ve completed these steps, you can start adding the fingerprints details as explained below.

 3. Setup Touch ID Properly

 It’s important to setup the Touch ID details correctly on iPhone devices.
 Here’s how to do it –

 Steps to follow: